 Figure 3-1: Removing the PSU

-4. Make sure that the replacement PSU is right side up.
-The spring lock tab should be at the top.

-5. Insert the replacement PSU into the slot and carefully slide it back until the spring lock tab clicks.
+- 4. Make sure that the replacement PSU is right side up.
+The spring lock tab should be on the right. - 5.
+Insert the replacement PSU into the slot and carefully slide it back until the spring lock tab clicks.